abelkm99/terminal-chatgpt/readme.md

 A simple python script that will allow users to interact with chat gpt through terminal.
 ## Implementation

-There are three Python scripts in this project:
+There are two Python scripts in this project:

 * `ask.py` - prompts the user to input a prompt/question, sends the prompt and prints the response to the console.